Wosk1947/simple-arduino-data-over-sound/README.md

 Inside Java code you will find samples of sound spikes of different frequency if you want to experiment and come up with better algorithms, or you can just generate your own through additional software (I used Audacity) or at runtime using some framework.

-Because different devices have different audio systems, the resulting physical amplitude of a wave for each number will be specific for your device.
+Because different devices have different audio systems, the resulting physical amplitude and wavelength of a wave for each number will be specific for your setup.
 In order to successfully demodulate this signal you will have to adjust Arduino script.
 First you need to change the *amplitudeIntervals* array that contains values of amplitudes dividing ranges of amplitudes for each numeric value:
 ```
 int amplitudeIntervals[] = {20,30,40,50,65,75,85,100};